guednia7/create-new-tickets/README.md

 Next in the comment box write a detail response elaborating the issue.
-In this tutorial we will state that our epuipement is malfuntioning.
+In this tutorial we will state that our equipment is malfuntioning.